4.1 Overview of the Chapter

 The table indicates the amount of "swappable" CDQ compensation QS that was initially issued by area and vessel category.
 Within each area, the table provides the amount of QS that was swapped out of each vessel category, swapped into each vessel category, and the net change in each vessel category due to swaps.
 These data include the number of swaps involved and the percentage of the initially issued swappable CDQ compensation QS that was swapped from each vessel category.

 In addition, the table provides the amount of swappable CDQ compensation QS that still remained at the end of 1995 by area and vessel category and the percentage that this remaining amount represents of the initially issued swappable CDQ compensation QS for that area and vessel category.
-The percentage remaining varies from 49.4% for large vessels in West Yakutat to 100% for large and small vessels in the Central Gulf and small catcher vessels in the Western Gulf.
+The percentage remaining varies from 55.6% for vessel category D in Area 3A to 100% for vessel category B in Area 3A and vessel categories B and C in Area 3B.
 By regulation, the rights to "swap" expire upon the first transfer or on February 24,1997, whichever comes first.9

-The swap and subsequent transfer of swappable CDQ compensation QS, or the transfer of such QS, decreased the amount of available swappable CDQ compensation QS during 1995.
+The swap and subsequent transfer of swappable CDQ compensation QS or the transfer of such QS decreased the amount of available swappable CDQ compensation QS during 1995 than was initially allocated.
 These transactions also reduced the number of persons who still hold swappable CDQ compensation QS.

 4.3 QS Transfers